future-stardust/url-shrtnr-guitarosexuals/README.md

 ## How to start development

 1. Clone this repo
-2. Open the project direcotry in your editor/IDE
+2. Open the project directory in your editor/IDE
 3. Configure code style settings

 [JDK]: https://en.wikipedia.org/wiki/Java_Development_Kit